Skip to main content

 blink_cycle: 250

-You can adjust the parameters and rerun xrobot_gen_main to regenerate the updated main function.
+Adjust the parameters and rerun xrobot_gen_main to regenerate the main function.

 4. Use an Existing Configuration File